-If you have, or suspect you have, tinnitus you should set up a hearing evaluation to determine what options are available for managing it.
+If you have or suspect you have tinnitus, you should set up a hearing evaluation to determine what options are available for managing it.
 When it is determined that there are no specific medical issues involved, there are several options to consider.
-In the majority of cases, the individual experiencing tinnitus also has a hearing loss.
+In the majority of cases, the individual experiencing tinnitus also has a type of hearing loss.
 The use of a hearing aid to amplify sounds can help cover up the tinnitus and make it less distracting.
 Other devices are also available that generate sounds to help mask the tinnitus.
 Combined with counseling from a hearing healthcare professional, these devices can be used to teach the individual how to reduce or remove the distraction of the tinnitus.

-Beltone offers hearing devices that can be used as both a hearing aid and sound generator for managing tinnitus.
-The Tinnitus Breaker™ feature of the Beltone Reach™ hearing aids produce white noise, a low volume noise of mixed frequencies that makes the distressing tinnitus noise less noticeable.
+Beltone offers hearing devices that can be used as both a hearing aid and a sound generator for managing tinnitus.
+The Tinnitus Breaker™ feature of the Beltone Reach™ hearing aids produce white noise, a low volume noise of mixed frequencies that makes the distressing noise less noticeable.
 As the brain adjusts to this new way of perceiving sounds, the emotional importance associated with the tinnitus is reduced.